Monoametsi/Footie-Lights/README.md

 	<li>Run <code>docker build -t footie-lights .</code> to build images.</li>
 	<li>Run the <code>docker run -it -p 4500:4500 footie-lights</code> to run the container. </li>
 	<li>Navigate to http://localhost:4500.</li>
-	<li>Use http://192.168.99.100:4500 if you are using Docker Toolbox.
+	<li>Use http://192.168.99.100:4500 if you're using Docker Toolbox.
 This assumes that's the IP assigned to VirtualBox - change if needed.</li>
 </ol>